MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/budget.md

 The budget type determines the pace at which the budget is spent throughout the day.

 You can set a shared budget to either *DailyBudgetAccelerated* or *DailyBudgetStandard*.

+> [!IMPORTANT]
+> The accelerated budget type is deprecated for DynamicSearchAds, Shopping, and Search campaigns.
+There are no budget delivery changes planned at this time for Audience campaigns.
+Please see [Deprecating Accelerated Budget Delivery](../guides/budget-bid-strategies.md#deprecating-accelerated-budget) for more information.

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.